ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 ??? aims/ objectives / intervention?

+### Context for the research
+* Trainee Computing teachers need to accurately perform a gap analysis of their skill-set to self-guide their subject knowledge development over the duration of their one-year PGCE course.
+The purpose of the PGCE is to help trainees engage in continuous critical reflection.
+* Mentors and trainees have expressed that; The existing subject knowledge audit is ineffective as it allow for personal interpretation of ability and typically measure the 'confidence' of the trainee.
+* Intervention: Revise the computing subject knowledge audit
+    * Remove the 'personal interpretation' from judgement of level of skill
+* Identify how the trainee’s confidence is impacted by this new tool.
+    * Will overly confident trainees be surprised or demoralised by the limits of their subject knowledge?

 ### Aims and objectives
-* Aims
+* Aims (statement of intent)
     * Trainees should be able to autonomously perform a subject knowledge gap analysis
     * Trainees should target and evidence subject knowledge development over a 3-month period
-* Objectives
+* Objectives (actions and measurable outcomes)
     * Simplify and remove ambiguity in the criteria for identifying subject knowledge proficiency level
-    * Consider the evidence required for areas of subject knowledge
+    * Clarify the evidence required to track/justify subject knowledge
+    * Trainees should be able to self direct their subject knowledge development
+    * Allow measurement/quantification of progress
-    * Measure effectiveness of the intervention by surveying trainee teachers and school mentors about their perceptions of the new structure for subject knowledge tracking
+    * Survey trainee teachers and school mentors about their perceptions of the new structure for subject knowledge tracking to ascertain effectiveness of the intervention

-### Context for the research
-* Trainee Computing teachers need to accurately perform a gap analysis of their skill-set to self-guide their subject knowledge development over the duration of their one-year PGCE course.
-The purpose of the PGCE is to help trainees engage in continuous critical reflection.
-* Mentors and trainees have expressed that; The existing subject knowledge audits are ineffective as they allow for personal interpretation of ability and typically measure the confidence of the trainee.
-* The intervention will be to - Revise the computing subject knowledge audit:
-    * The revised subject knowledge audit may allow direct comparisons between teacher’s knowledge sets.
-    * This comparable data could be important for developing future course strategies to enhance subject knowledge development.
-* A secondary opportunity for study will be to identify how the trainee’s confidence is impacted by this new tool.
-    * Will overly confident trainees be surprised or demoralised by how limited their knowledge may be?

 ### Research focus
 1. Rework the subject knowledge audit tooling